Dunlop KT-26: 1990s—2000s

 The KT26 remained unchanged for decades while competitor brands changed their designs, materials and constructions and used built-in obsolescence and short product life cycle marketing.
-This enabled the KT26 to establish a consumer following but it also become dated in the minds of many retailers.
+This enabled the KT26 to establish a consumer following but it also became dated in the minds of many retailers.
 Dunlop Footwear's marketing of the KT26 resulted in it becoming dependent on a few major discount department store retailers (DDS) of KMART, Target, Big W etc. for retail of the KT26 at a time when the Internet gradually eroded all retail stores' share of footwear sales and many footwear chains and shops closed.
 At the same time the DDS retailers were also producing and retailing their own 'home brand' sports shoes.
 To remain viable in the DDS market space, Dunlop Footwear's primary focus was cost reduction with no brand or promotional activities.
 Cost pressures saw the production of the KT26 moved offshore to China in the late 1990s and moved between Chinese factories for the next decade to find the cheapest per unit production price.
 As a result, the quality of the KT26 suffered and the famed fit/last shape varied depending on the factory at the time.
 Product returns and customer complaints accelerated the KT26's demise and during 2011, all major DDS retailers had dropped or were in the process of dropping the KT26 from their footwear offerings.